Solar Technology: The Interconnection Study Process

 Building a successful solar (or solar + storage) installation on your commercial/industrial facility requires many factors to align.
 In our last article, we discussed the basics for solar arrays and why they are beneficial for commercial, industrial or agricultural use.
 But to deliver the power from your roof to the grid, the project must be interconnected with the local utility.
-Let’s take a look at the basics of solar interconnection, including the process, costs and challenges.
+Let’s take a look at the basics of solar interconnection, including the solar technology, process, costs and challenges.

 One major benefit of working with a contractor like SunVest: we manage the process for our clients.
 But it’s important to understand how the process works before anything begins.